LeVar Burton: Early work

-Burton made his acting debut in 1976 with Almos' a Man, a film based on the Richard Wright short story, "The Man Who Was Almost a Man", in which Burton stars alongside Madge Sinclair.
+Burton made his acting debut in 1977 with Almos' a Man, a television film based on the Richard Wright short story, "The Man Who Was Almost a Man", in which Burton stars alongside Madge Sinclair.
+He also played Cap Jackson in Looking for Mr. Goodbar (1977), Donald Lang in Dummy (1979), and Tommy Price in The Hunter (1980), which earned him an NAACP Image Award for Outstanding Actor in a Motion Picture.
+In the late 1970s, Burton accepted an invitation to host Rebop, a multicultural television series designed for young people aged 9–15, produced by WGBH for PBS.

 Roots

 Burton's breakthrough role was as the young Kunta Kinte in the ABC miniseries Roots (1977), based on the novel of the same name by Alex Haley.
 Burton has described his first day playing Kunta as the start of his professional career.
 As a result of his performance, he was nominated for an Emmy in the Outstanding Lead Actor for a Single Appearance in a Drama or Comedy Series category.

 He reprised the role of Kunta Kinte in the 1988 television film Roots: The Gift.
 When asked about the societal influence of Roots, Burton is quoted as saying: "It expanded the consciousness of people.
 Blacks and whites began to see each other as human beings, not as stereotypes.
 And if you throw a pebble into the pond, you're going to get ripples.
 I think the only constant is change, and it's always slow.
 Anything that happens overnight is lacking in foundation.
 Roots is part of a changing trend, and it's still being played out."